Skip to main content

 First step towards a useful monitoring system starts with infrastructure and kernel metrics.
 There are quite a few of them but some are more important than others.
 Collect the following metrics on all hosts that run RabbitMQ nodes or applications:

-• Memory usage (used, buffered, cached & free percentages)
+• Memory usage (used, buffered, cached and free percentages)

 • Virtual Memory statistics (dirty page flushes, writeback volume)

-• Disk I/O (operations & amount of data transferred per unit time, time to service operations)
+• Disk I/O (frequency of operations, amount of data transferred per unit time, statistical distribution of long I/O operation take to completes, I/O operation failure rates)

 • Free disk space on the mount used for the node data directory